Why Do Japanese People Have Black Hair?

 Globally, black or dark brown hair accounts for up to 85% of people’s natural hair color, with brunette hair in second place with about 11%.

-Following the global trend, black or dark hair is the most popular and natural hair color in Japan.
+Following the global trend, black or dark hair is Japan’s most popular and natural color.
 Brown is the second most common natural hair color.
-It is very rare for a Japanese person to have blond hair.
+It is rare for a Japanese person to have blond hair.

 Is it trendy to dye hair in Japan?